Maroon shining parrot

 The maroon shining parrot or red shining-parrot (Prosopeia tabuensis), is a species of parrot in the family Psittaculidae.
-It is endemic to the islands of Vanua Levu and Taveuni in Fiji and was introduced to the islands of southern Tonga in prehistoric times.
-The species is sometimes considered conspecific with the crimson shining-parrot of Kadavu.
+It is native to the islands of Vanua Levu and Taveuni in Fiji and was introduced to the islands of southern Tonga in prehistoric times.
+The species is sometimes considered conspecific with the crimson shining parrot of Kadavu.
 Its natural habitats are subtropical or tropical moist lowland forests and subtropical or tropical mangrove forests.

 Taxonomy

 The maroon shining parrot was formally described in 1788 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
 He placed it with all the other parrots in the genus Psittacus and coined the binomial name Psittacus tabuensis.
 Gmelin based his description of the Tabuan parrot that the English ornithologist John Latham had described and illustrated in 1781 in his A General Synopsis of Birds.
 The maroon shining parrot is now placed with two other species in the genus Prosopeia that was introduced in 1854 by the French naturalist Charles Lucien Bonaparte.
 The genus name is from the Ancient Greek prosōpeion meaning "mask".
 The specific epithet tabuensis is from Tongatapu, the main island of Tonga.